GalileoBlues/Recurva/README.md

 Pycnantha's goal was to lower scissors coming from Whorf and to emulate features I favour from Oxey's Sturdy - https://o-x-e-y.github.io/layouts/sturdy/index.html while keeping the stats very close to Whorf.
 Pycnantha is only a few swaps from Recurva but it would be 2 months before I discovered it as I was hesitant to try Semimak style vowels again and assumed I could not achieve a better result.

-The modification into Recurva is quite simple, in this composition `K` creates SFBs with the `H` index that cannot be avoided because the only other place `K` can go is with `T` which already has two letters in it's column, the prime candidate to place elsewhere is `B` because it's stats when paired in `C` indexes are very good but the issue is that that column is full and no other exchanges can take place.
+The modification into Recurva is quite simple, in this composition `K` creates SFBs with the `H` index that cannot be avoided because the only other place `K` can go is with `T` which already has two letters in its column, the prime candidate to place elsewhere is `B` because its stats when paired in `C` indexes are very good but the issue is that that column is full and no other exchanges can take place.

 Recurva only works because it removes the Letter `Y` from the `C` index and allows to you swap `B` into the `C` index and thus place the `K` into the `T` column.